 Rather than accepting the first settlement offer that’s received, your solicitor will always discuss them with you first.
 If it doesn’t appear to be a fair amount, they’ll try to renegotiate a fairer payment with the defendant.

 We understand that you won’t want to risk losing money on solicitor’s fees in the event of an unsuccessful claim.
-That’s why our specialist solicitors provide a No Win, No Fee service for all cases they take on.
+That’s why the specialist solicitors on our team provide a No Win No Fee service for all cases they take on.